rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 Ok, I have now used the _File -> Export Objects -> TFTP_ option from the wireshark menu, apparently there were quite a few files in the transfer:

 ![The files extracted from the packet capture](./files_in_capture.png)

+---

+There were 3 bitmap pictures in the transfer, I viewed them normally.
+They seem to be normal pictures of mountains and scenery.
+I will perform usual steganalysis on them.